zhangxy0517/HyperGCT/README.md

 We provide the pre-trained model of 3DMatch in `snapshot/HyperGCT_3DMatch_release` and KITTI in `snapshot/HyperGCT_KITTI_release`.

 ## Data Preparation
+The processed train and test sets can be found [Here](https://pan.baidu.com/s/1syXjIaYg6DYb649i9RBmNA?pwd=6666).
 ### 3DMatch / 3DLoMatch
 We follow [PointDSC](https://github.com/XuyangBai/PointDSC) to generate datasets.
-The processed train and test sets can be found [Here]().
 The data should be organized as follows:

 ```
 --data--3DMatch